jiazhao97/INSPIRE/README.md

 ![INSPIRE\_pipeline](demo/overview.jpg)

-We develop INSPIRE, a deep learning method for integrative analyses of multiple spatial transcriptomics (ST) datasets from diverse sources.
-With designs of graph neural networks and an adversarial learning mechanism, INSPIRE enables spatially informed and adaptable integration of data from varying sources.
-By incorporating non-negative matrix factorization, INSPIRE uncovers interpretable spatial factors with corresponding gene programs, revealing tissue architectures, cell type distributions, and biological processes.

-INSPIRE takes gene expression count matrices and spatial coordinates from multiple ST slices as inputs, and provides three sets of outputs: latent representations of cells or spatial spots, non-negative spatial factors on cells or spatial spots, and non-negative gene loadings.
+We develop INSPIRE, a deep learning method for integrative and interpretable analyses of multiple spatial transcriptomics (ST) datasets from diverse sources.
+INSPIRE takes gene expression count matrices and spatial coordinates from multiple ST slices as input.
+It provides three sets of outputs: latent representations of cells or spatial spots, non-negative spatial factors on cells or spatial spots, and non-negative gene loadings.

+Once multiple ST datasets are integrated by INSPIRE, users can:
+* Identify spatial trajectories and major spatial regions consistently across datasets using latent representations of cells or spatial spots.
+* Discover detialed tissue architectures, spatial distributions of cell types, and the organization of biological processes using non-negative spatial factors on cells or spatial spots.
+* Detect spatial variable genes, identify gene programs associated with the detailed spatial organizations in tissues, and perform pathway enrichment analysis using non-negative gene loadings.

 ## Installation